DerrickRichard/CensorCore-Library/README.md

 ```

-Wordlist Structure
+## Wordlist Structure

 CensorCore loads a JSON file structured by category.
 Your actual wordlist includes categories such as:

-profanity hate_speech harassment sexual_content violence self_harm drugs weapons extremism terrorism disallowed_phrases custom
+- profanity
+- hate_speech
+- harassment
+- sexual_content
+- violence
+- self_harm
+- drugs
+- weapons
+- extremism
+- terrorism
+- disallowed_phrases
+- custom

 Each category is automatically assigned a severity level (low, medium, or high).
 All categories are merged into a single internal rule engine.

 The CensorCore wordlist is curated solely by Derrick Richard to ensure consistency and quality.
 Community members cannot directly edit the wordlist.
 To request a new word or phrase, please use the Word Request section in the repository's Discussions page.

-API Reference
+## API Reference

-censor.isBlocked(text) Returns true if the text contains any blocked content.
+`censor.isBlocked(text)` -  Returns true if the text contains any blocked content.

-censor.analyze(text) Returns a detailed moderation result including: - whether the text is blocked - highest severity - category - all matched rules
+`censor.analyze(text)` Returns a detailed moderation result including: - whether the text is blocked - highest severity - category - all matched rules

-censor.extend(rules) Adds custom moderation rules at runtime.
+`censor.extend(rules)` - Adds custom moderation rules at runtime.

-censor.isReady() Returns true when the wordlist has finished loading.
+`censor.isReady()` - Returns true when the wordlist has finished loading.

-censor.isFailed() Returns true if the wordlist failed to load.
+`censor.isFailed()` - Returns true if the wordlist failed to load.

-censor.onReady(callback) Fires when the moderation engine is ready.
+`censor.onReady(callback)` - Fires when the moderation engine is ready.

-censor.onError(callback) Fires if the moderation engine fails to load.
+`censor.onError(callback)` - Fires if the moderation engine fails to load.

-Design Philosophy
+## Design Philosophy

 CensorCore avoids modifying the DOM, intercepting events, or altering UI behavior.
 Instead, it provides a predictable, developer‑controlled moderation function.
 This ensures transparency, stability, and compatibility across a wide range of applications.

-About the Developer
+## About the Developer

 CensorCore was created and is maintained by Derrick Richard, a high school developer focused on building practical, lightweight tools for the web.